PiyushPareek7221/cric-api-mern/README.md

 # cric-api-mern

-  cd server

-  npm install

-  npm start

-  cd client

-  npm install
+1- npm install in both /client and /server

-  npm start
+2- npm strat in both

-  open localhost:3000/home
+--- localhost:3000/home